Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Conclusion and outlook

 The high sample rate of the dataconverters in the \gls{rfsoc} is fast enough to probe the speed limits of technologies that are dominated by thermal processes, such as nanocryotrons.
 As a result, the tool can be used to measure the physical processes that occur in these devices, which is helpful for developing more accurate simulation models and deepening our understanding of them.
 Experiments like this have been done previously, with high-sample rate \gls{awg}s and oscilloscopes \cite{zheng_characterize_2019}.
 However the ability to generate much shorter pulses with the multi-GS/s \glspl{rfdac} on the \gls{rfsoc} platform would enable accurate sub-threshold measurements where multiple pulses of current together switch a nanocryotron, but a single pulse does not.

 The firmware was intentionally developed to be extensible, allowing new features to be added to further improve the testing capabilities of the data acquisition system.
-Even though an \gls{rfsoc} was used, virtually all of the firmware is written to be device-agnostic, and could be used in other \gls{fpga}s, with the only significant area requiring modification being the dataconverter (\gls{rfadc}/\gls{rfdac}) interface.
-In the future, we plan to use this equipment to study the error rate of more complex superconducting circuits over various operating conditions such as temperature and external magnetic field.
+Even though a ZCU111 \gls{rfsoc} was used, virtually all of the firmware is written to be device-agnostic, and could be used in other \gls{fpga}s, with the only significant aspect requiring modification being the dataconverter (\gls{rfadc}/\gls{rfdac}) interface.
+It should be noted that for a smaller number of channels, products like the RFSoC4x2 from RealDigital may be a more cost-effective option if one does not require as many \glspl{rfdac} or \gls{rfdac} operation down to DC.
+In the future, we plan to use the data acquisition system presented in this work to study the error rate of more complex superconducting circuits over various operating conditions such as temperature and external magnetic field.

 \printnoidxglossary[type=\acronymtype,style=index,nogroupskip]{}